"Not only defended but also applied": The perceived absurdity of Bayesian inference: The link between Bayes and bogosity

 In applied Bayesian inference, it is not necessary for us to believe our assumptions, any more than biostatisticians believe in the truth of their logistic regressions and proportional hazards models.
 Rather, we make strong assumptions and use subjective knowledge in order to make inferences and predictions that can be tested by comparing to observed and new data (see \citealp{gelman:shalizi:2010}, or \citealp{mayo:1996} for a similar attitude coming from a non-Bayesian direction).
 Unfortunately, we doubt Stirzaker was aware of this perspective when writing his book---nor was Feller, working years before either of the present authors were born.

 Recall the following principle, to which we (admitted Bayesians) subscribe: \begin{kvothe} Everyone uses Bayesian inference when it is clearly appropriate.
 A Bayesian is someone who uses Bayesian inference even when it might seem inappropriate. \end{kvothe} What does this mean?
 Mathematical modelers from R. A. Fisher on down have used and will use probability to model physical or algorithmic processes that seem well-approximated by randomness, from rolling of dice to scattering of atomic particles to mixing of genes in a cell to random-digit dialing.
 To be honest, most statisticians are pretty comfortable with probability models even for processes that are not so clearly probabilistic, for example fitting logistic regressions to purchasing decisions or survey responses or connections in a social network.
 (As discussed in \citealp{robert:2010}, Keynes' {\em Treatise on Probability} is an exception in that \citeauthor{keynes:1921} even questions the sampling models.)
 Bayesians will go the next step and assign a probability distribution to a parameter that one could not possibly imagine to have been generated by a random process, parameters such as the coefficient of party identification in a regression on vote choice, or the overdispersion in a network model, or Hubble's constant in cosmology.
+There is no inconsistency in this opposition once one realizes that priors are not reflections of a hidden ``truth'' but rather evaluations of the modeler's uncertainty about the parameter.
+Using distributions on a fixed but unknown parameter extends to non-Bayesians like \cite{efron:1986} and \cite{fraser:2011}.

 As noted above, it is our impression that the assumptions of the likelihood are generally more crucial---and often less carefully examined---than the assumptions in the prior.
 Still, we recognize that Bayesians take this extra step of mathematical modeling.
 In some ways, the role of Bayesians compared to other statisticians is similar to the position of economists compared to other social scientists, in both cases making additional assumptions that are clearly wrong (in the economists' case, models of rational behavior) in order to get stronger predictions.
 With great power comes great responsibility, and Bayesians and economists alike have the corresponding duty to check their predictions and abandon or extend their models as necessary.